 ‘The diversification of Thomas Nelson: John Buchan and the Nelson archive, 1909-1911’, Publishing History, 65 (2009), 71-96.

-In the Thomas Nelson archives, looking for evidence about Buchan’s life before he became famous, I found the daily correspondence of his very complicated life as a publisher who wanted to do EVERYTHING.
+In the Thomas Nelson archives, looking for evidence about Buchan’s life before he became famous, I found the daily correspondence of his very complicated life as a publisher.
+He wanted to do EVERYTHING.

 ‘Introduction’, in ed.
 Kate Macdonald K, Reassessing John Buchan: Beyond The Thirty-Nine Steps (Pickering & Chatto, 2009), 1-6.